MichaelAyles/ScopeDoom/BLOG.md

 ## Why Sound Cards Make Terrible (But Fun) Vector Displays

 After building [KiDoom](https://github.com/michaelayles/kidoom) (DOOM rendered as PCB traces in KiCad), I wanted to push the wireframe renderer somewhere more... physical.
 Oscilloscopes in X-Y mode are basically vector displays: feed X coordinates to one channel, Y coordinates to the other, and the electron beam traces out your shapes.
 The catch?
-Most people don't have a function generator with USB control lying around.
+Most people don't have an instrumentation DAC laying around.

 But everyone has a sound card.